opdsealey/vuln-examples/README.md

 *CSC Overview*
 ```
-A simple buffer overflow resulting from use of strcpy to jump the instruction pointer or insert your own shell code
+A simple buffer overflow resulting from use of gets() to jump the instruction pointer or insert your
+own shell code
 ```